 Before leaving the hospital we had to pay my bill.
 For my emergency room visit, three nights in the hospital and loads of drugs the total charge was $168.
 That is about half the cost of a visit to see my doctor at their office back in the US!

 With broken ribs, I couldn’t carry my backpack or pull my suitcase.
 Somehow Karen managed to carry both backpacks and handle two suitcases – but we did get some funny looks as we travelled through airports.
 My chivalrous persona was badly dented!

 We had a couple of days of rest in the Marriott in Kota Kinabalu, our peace was only disturbed by the hoards of drunken US marines on shore leave.
 Our first thought was to get early flights back to the US, but I needed extra legroom, and the best offer we got from Singapore Airlines was for two business class tickets $15,000.
 So, we decided to stay and travel to Singapore and spend a few days there.

 My injuries were quite bad.
 The first day or two it was just swelling, but then the bruising came out and blood started leeching around my body!

 Now, whilst we had travel insurance we did not really get to use it.
-The cost of the treatment in Borneo was negligible and the medical costs in the US was not covered as I had returned from my “travel”.
+The cost of the treatment in Borneo was negligible and the medical costs in the US were not covered as I had returned from my “travel”.
 I could have got an emergency evacuation to the US but that wasn’t necessary.
-In hindsight I should have reported to a hospital in Singapore, which has an excellent healthcare system, and got treated there.
+In hindsight, I should have reported to a hospital in Singapore, which has an excellent healthcare system and got treated there.